The Archive

 Listening to this again after all these years, it soon becomes evident just why this band had such a good live reputation, the band kicks ass seriously , with great bluesy guitar work, huge energy and of course ,the stirling vocals of John Kay.
 Next to Tuna and the Airplane this was probably the best hard rock set of the weekend.

-If anyone has photos available of this show please Contact us
+If anyone has photos or audio available of this show please Contact us

 Steppenwolf links.